 Jump to:Page Content

-Dr. Marieke Liem is a Post-Doctoral Fellow with the Program in Criminal Justice Policy and Management (PCJ) at Harvard Kennedy School (HKS).
+Dr. Marieke Liem is an Assistant Professor of Criminology and the Marie Curie Research Fellow at Leiden University, The Netherlands; she recently completed her Post-Doctoral Fellowship with the Program in Criminal Justice Policy and Management (PCJ) at Harvard Kennedy School (HKS).
+You may view her blog for additional research.

 Dr. Liem's recently published research, articles, and commentary includes: